 You don’t want to ever use, cook with, or put on your skin an oil that smells bad!

-Mary’s email raised two big red flags to me.
+Mary’s email about her jar of Costco coconut oil raised two big red flags to me.
 First of all, I’ve been using coconut oil and virgin coconut oil for many years and I have never had it go off, even when kept for a year or two in my garage where the temperature easily reaches a 110-120F on humid August afternoons.

 Coconut oil is an extremely stable oil and should never have gone bad such as what Mary M. experienced, provided it is pure, 100% coconut oil and it was filtered properly so that none of the coconut protein was left in the oil.

-The second red flag was the wording of the label.
+The second red flag about this Costco coconut oil was the wording of the label.
 There is no such thing as “extra virgin coconut oil”.
 It is either refined coconut oil or virgin coconut oil.
 A friend of mine who is the owner of a company that is a quality purveyor of virgin coconut oil had this to say: